ncats/gsrs3-main-deployment/substances/README.md

 This is the central GSRS microservice.
 It contains the facilities that manage information about substances and contains the most critical and complicated functionality of the whole project.

+## Note for the new release 3.0.2
+The validator for Controlled Vocabulary is turned on in the new release.

 ## Requirements
 ### Java
   We are targeting the Java 11 runtime for this project although the code can be built using java 8